-The following table lists the Freshman Interest Group offerings for Fall 2021.
 What is the FIG colloquium?
-One of the most significant advantages to registering for a FIG is the HUM1920 FIG colloquium.
-This course is a seminar-structured class designed to provide students with a set of experiences that will introduce them to the academic culture at Florida State University.
+One of the most significant advantages of registering for a FIG is the HUM1920 FIG Colloquium.
+This course is a seminar-style class that provides students with a set of experiences that introduces them to the academic culture at Florida State University and helps them learn to navigate all FSU has to offer.

-Select a topic or group of courses that are of interest to you and consistent with the requirements of your major.
-You may drop a course from your FIG cluster due to duplicate credit earned through testing or dual enrollment, if a minimum of two courses and the colloquium remain after the course is dropped.
-Once your credit is posted to your permanent record, contact Danielle Porter at (850) 645-9357 or Danielle.lewis@fsu.edu to request an adjustment to your cluster.
+You may drop a course from your FIG cluster due to duplicate credit earned through testing or dual enrollment.
+Once your credit is posted to your permanent record, please contact FIG administrative staff at FIGS@admin.fsu.edu to request an adjustment to your cluster.